navapbc/template-application-nextjs/docs/decisions/app/0006-use-nextjs.md

-# Use Next.js for Template
+# Use Next.js for application framework

 * Status: draft <!-- optional -->
 * Deciders: [list everyone involved in the decision] <!-- optional -->